CJ 253 Drug Use & the Law in American Society • 5 Cr.

 Studies the unique demands that alcohol and drug offenses place on the criminal justice system.
 Students learn how the procedures of investigation, information management, and prosecution differs between alcohol and drug crimes and other criminal offenses.

 After completing this class, students should be able to:

-- Recognize and describe the physical appearance of various types of commonly abused, licit and illicit substances.
+- Describe the physical appearance of different types of commonly abused, licit and illicit substances.

-- Demonstrate in writings and exercises their ability to describe and explain the historical development of the drug laws in the United States.
+- Explain the historical development of drug laws in the United States.

-- Explain in writings and discussions, the political, legal, and physiological reasoning behind the design, construction, and implementation of American drug laws.
+- Define, identify, and recognize the political, legal, and physiological reasoning behind the design, construction, and implementation of American drug laws.

 - Describe and differentiate the pharmacological, physiological, and psychological effects of specific forms of illicit drugs, for example, heroin, cocaine, marijuana, LSD, methamphetamine, and mescaline.

 - Describe and differentiate the pharmacological, physiological, and psychological effects of specific groups of licit drugs, for example, amphetamines, barbiturates, and tranquilizers.